setmy-info/java-low-io/src/site/markdown/DISCUSS.md

 development and setup of custom communication protocols, particularly for networked environments and device interactions (e.g., serial ports, proprietary network protocols).

-A library for building and setting up I/O protocols, tailored for custom, non-standard, proprietary, domain-, and vendor-specific protocol implementations.
+A library for building and setting up I/O (read/write, send/receive) protocols, tailored for custom, non-standard, proprietary, domain-, and vendor-specific protocol implementations with loosely coupled from data structures.

 # Background: Why is this Needed?

 In many projects, developers must work with proprietary or vendor-specific communication I/O protocols, which are not based on wel used and supported implementations like HTTP (REST, GraphQL, etc. top on that).
+Mostly these specific protocols are tightly copuled with data structures those should be carried over protocol.

 For example: